 Students should be able to finish the Accelerated Bachelor's to Master's (ABM) program in HDFS in 5 years with both the Thesis and Non-thesis options (see degree plan and course sheet).
 This will, of course, vary based on student performance.

 3. Who will advise me during this degree program?

 Students will continue to be advised by our COHS Advising and Retention Office during their application and undergraduate course work portion.
 When students begin graduate classes during the fourth year, they will also be advised by a graduate program faculty member in HDFS.

 4. Is it too late for me to start if I am currently an undergraduate student?
 When can I start the application process?

 Ideally, students should begin considering this option their freshman and sophomore year, but current juniors may be eligible on a case by case basis.
-Applications for this program will typically have a December 1 deadline and students must be admitted to the HDFS graduate program.
 A student can apply when he or she has successfully earned 90 credit hours with a GPA of 3.0 or higher.

 5. What is the application and what are the requirements?

 The priority application deadline for the ABM program is December 1st, 2020 and the HDFS Department will continue accepting and reviewing applications after the priority deadline on a rolling basis through the start of the semester.
 The GRE is not required for admission to this program.
 Students will apply for this program through the standard TTU graduate school admissions process and more information may be found at: http://www.depts.ttu.edu/gradschool/admissions/howtoapply.php.

 6. What if my courses don't line up with the timeline?